-Smörgås and svampsoppa
+smörgås and svampsoppa

-It feels a bit “gringo” to know first and foremost that Sweden has meatballs, primarily from their synonymity with Ikea.
+It feels a bit wrong that, prior to researching this week, the most salient fact I knew about Swedish cuisine was that they have meatballs, knowledge garnered primarily from the dish’s synonymity with Ikea.
 Well, all stereotypes have to come from somewhere, right?
-The meatballs are spiced with nutmeg, dill and allspice, with mustard in the creamy sauce.
-Apparently the smaller the meatballs, the fancier they are.
-I sort of understand why – it’s very tempting to just gradually increase their size as you cook them and get progressively sick of rolling… It would therefore logically take a talented chef to resist the temptation.
-The hassleback potato is a genius idea I feel, just a baked potato with increased potato-to-oil/salt ratio and therefore more crispy goodness.
-Lingonberry jam was a difficult thing to find, but eventually I sourced a Swedish shop in Brisbane who came through for me.
-I’d never had it before, but apparently it’s quite common to eat it with savoury meals, and I thought it was great.
-It’s not as sweet as other jams, and a little sour, so it’s very nice with meat/potato etc.
+The meatballs, locally called köttbullar, are spiced with nutmeg, dill and allspice, with mustard lightly flavouring the creamy sauce.
+Apparently, the smaller the meatballs, the fancier they are.
+I sort of understand why – it’s very tempting to just gradually increase their size as you cook them and get progressively sick of rolling… It would therefore logically take a talented chef to resist the temptation and make consistently small meatballs, and therefore enforce the correlation with quality.
+Alas, I was very hungry while making this dish, and the large size of my meatballs therefore surely reflect my patience and quality as a chef – room for future improvement!
+I served my meatballs with traditional accompaniments of mashed potatoes, pickled cucumber and lingonberry jam.
+The latter was a difficult thing to find, but eventually I sourced a Swedish shop in Brisbane who came through for me.
+I’d never had it before, but it’s quite commonly eaten it with savoury meals in Sweden, where the sweet and particularly tart flavours help to lighten and cut through the traditionally rich and heavy meat and potato-laden dishes.

 Ärtsoppa and raggmunk